Skip to main content

 We explain what you need to know about vacuuming and allergies, plus share our top tips and advice for reducing allergy symptoms in the home.

-The human eye can spot dust as small as 25mm, but it's the really tiny particles – which can be as little as 0.3mm – that can trigger dust-related allergy symptoms.
+The human eye can spot dust as small as 25mm, but it's the really tiny particles, which can be as little as 0.3mm, that can trigger dust-related allergy symptoms.
 If your vacuum has a poor filter, these tiny particles can get flung up into the air, causing you to cough and sneeze.

-Are bagged vacuums better for allergies?
+Why are bagged vacuums better for allergies?

 Most cordless vacuums are bagless and often have smaller capacities compared with corded models.
 This means you'll need to empty them more often and, subsequently, be exposed to dust during the process.
 It can be a messy job.